 - 1 cup unsalted butter

 - 1 1/4 cups packed light brown sugar

 - 1 1/2 cups old-fashioned oats

 - 1/3 cups finely chopped walnuts or pecans

 - 1 cup chocolate chips

-- Optional: 1 to 2 Tablespoons sea salt
+- Optional: 1 Tablespoons sea salt

-- Beat together brown butter, brown sugar and sugar in your mixing bowl.
+- Beat together brown butter, brown sugar and white sugar in your mixing bowl.
 Set aside to cool slightly.

 - In another bowl, combine the flour, cornstarch, baking soda, baking powder and salt.
 Stir with a whisk.

 - Add the eggs to the butter mixture, one at a time, mixing after each until incorporated.
 Stir in the vanilla.